wfroese/wfroese.github.io/_posts/2019-11-23-software-estimation.md

 <!--end_excerpt-->

+### The Baseline

 Let me start with a random stat that Steve shares: **the typical organization is struggling to avoid estimates that are off by 100% or more.** They're not in a position to worry about 10-20% differences, but instead are worried about projects completely blowing up in their faces and destroying any semblance of a schedule/plan.

 When an organization is at this stage, it makes it incredibly difficult to do any serious long term planning, as you can't have any real confidence about how ongoing & upcoming software projects are going to turn out, and how much they will cost.

 ### Estimate vs Target vs Commitment

-The first thing you need to know is exactly what the business needs, and what you're being asked for, and that's not always clear.
+The first thing you need to know is exactly what the business needs and what you're being asked for, and that's not always clear.

 **Estimate:** "a preliminary calculation of the cost of a project" - an estimate is tentative, and subject to change as new information comes to light